browserengineering/book/book/visual-effects.md

 ```

 Similarly, `Blend` doesn't necessarily need to create a layer if
 there's no blending going on.
-But the logic here is a little trickier:
+But the logic here is a little trickier: the
 `Blend` operation not only applies blending but also
 isolates the element contents `cmds`, which matters if they are being clipped by
 `overflow`.
 So let's skip creating a layer in `Blend` when there's no